 After an initial consultation, a customized blend of essential oils is prepared specifically for the client.
 The oil is then used as in the Aroma-Reflex Therapy for its particular purpose.
 The recommended treatment plan is one treatment every 7-14 days for 2-6 months, depending on the issue at hand.

 A thorough dry body brushing session is followed by a therapeutic massage using a nourishing seaweed oil.
 The body is then wrapped in a relaxing cocoon of warm towels while the nutrients in the oil absorb into the body.
+A luxurious scalp massage completes this deeply calming and centering treatment.
 Skin is left soft, supple, and revitalized.
 No shower needed.